A Testicular Cancer Recovery Journey

 Yes.
-So I yeah, but by the age of 21, I was qualified personal trainer.
+So yeah, but by the age of 21, I was a qualified personal trainer.
 Pretty much.
 Yeah, I’ve my business just for my 21st birthday.

 Awesome.
-So what’s the goal of the personal training is to achieve something specific for your clients?
+So what’s the goal of personal training to achieve something specific for your clients?
 Or do you have different clients and have individual needs,

 Yeah, I see the coaching that I do, and I’m not sure about you because you do it slightly differently.
 But I see the coaching that I do as something that gives people color, like a help helping hand.
 Sure.
 And I really don’t like to make people whatsoever reliant on me.

 So I don’t want to, I don’t want me to be the reason why they’re changing, evolving, growing, overcoming, you know, old rather, maybe the guy who just sort of gives them a helping hand every once in a while and make them reliant on themselves so able to sense whatever it is that they feel they need so that they can go down the path that they need to I could come up with 1000 different ways to help people overcome their challenges.

 But if that’s not what they enjoy doing, if their heart’s not in what I’ve got to say, I feel like I’m not going to get results.
 And not only do I feel like the evidence is there, you know, I’ll talk to my clients and they’ll say, how’d you go last week?

 And I said, Well, I didn’t do anything about what you said.
 And when I asked them why I kind of took an understanding of it, I realized that perhaps it’s not really what they’re truly interested in doing.
 And when we uncover what they’re truly interested in doing, then I take a backseat, I don’t have to be involved.